 The recognition of fraternities and sororities is, at all times, solely at the discretion of The University of Alabama.
-Generally, to be recognized, a fraternity or sorority must be an affiliated, registered student organization with the Office of Student Involvement, and be in good standing with the University as well as one of the four Greek governing councils (Alabama Panhellenic Association (APA), Interfraternity Council (IFC), National Pan-Hellenic Council (NPHC) and the United Greek Council (UGC)).
-Furthermore, all organizations must be chartered at The University of Alabama and membership must be exclusive to full-time University of Alabama students.
+Generally, to be recognized, a fraternity or sorority must be an affiliated, registered student organization with the Office of Student Involvement, and be in good standing with the University as well as one of the four Greek governing councils (Alabama Panhellenic Association (APA), Interfraternity Council (IFC), National Pan-Hellenic Council (NPHC) and the University of Alabama and membership must be exclusive to full-time University of Alabama students.
 Citywide or metropolitan chapters will not be recognized.